dstackai/dstack/docs/docs/concepts/fleets.md

 #### Termination policy

-If you want a fleet to be automatically deleted after a certain idle time, you can set the you can set the [`termination_idle_time`](../reference/dstack.yml/fleet.md#termination_idle_time) property.
+If you want a fleet to be automatically deleted after a certain idle time, you can set the [`termination_idle_time`](../reference/dstack.yml/fleet.md#termination_idle_time) property.

 [//]: # (Add Idle time example to the reference page)